 Declare an Impasse During the Collective Bargaining Process

-- An impasse is determined when the employer and union reach a point during negotiations when both parties are reasonable in assuming that further bargaining is futile.
+- An impasse is determined when the employer and union reach a point during the collective bargaining process when both parties are reasonable in assuming that further negotiations would be pointless.

-- Once the employer reaches an impasse, an employer is permitted to implement changes to the terms and conditions of employment that are consistent with the previous proposals to the unions.
-However, employers cannot offer greater benefits or ones that differ than those presented during negotiations.
+- Once the employer reaches an impasse, it is permitted to implement changes to the terms and conditions of employment that are consistent with the previous proposals to the unions.
+However, an employer cannot offer greater benefits or ones that differ than those presented during negotiations.

 - An employer can institute a lockout at this time in order to place economic pressure upon the union.
-However, employers should beware that unions may also call a strike at this point as well.
+However, an employer should beware that a union may also call a strike at this point.